 "Meet the team" is often a part of the selection process, especially for roles that involve lot of teamwork and collaboration.
-This process does not follow a typical question answer Rather. format. candidate a is observed in actual work an environment.
+This process does not follow a typical question answer format.
+Rather, a candidate is observed in an actual work environment.